 Before Smart Grids

 Large scale integration of renewable distributed generation into the power grid has significant potential not only to reduce carbon dioxide emissions, but also to provide secure and resilient power.
-The increasing number of variables in both supply and demand has added complexity to the system and led to the adoption of digital control of the systems including intelligent two way communication across the internet between suppliers and users of electricity, not only on the national level, but also at the local level: the birth of Smart Grids.
+The increasing number of variables in both supply and demand has added complexity to the system and led to the adoption of digital control of the systems including intelligent two way communication across the internet between suppliers and users of electricity, not only on the national level, but also at the local level: the birth of Local Smart Grids.

 Smart Grids Advantages